A polynomial bound on the number of minimal separators and potential maximal cliques in $P_6$-free graphs of bounded

 If the complement of $G[A]$ is disconnected, take $Q$ to be any set consisting of one vertex from each connected component of the complement of $G[A]$.
-Otherwise, take $Q$ of size $2$, consisting of any two vertices of two different maximal proper strong modules of $G[A]$.
+Otherwise, take $Q$ of size $2$, consisting of any two vertices of two different maximal modules of $G[A]$ that are adjacent (such two modules exist as $|A| > 1$ and $G[A]$ is connected).
 Since the clique number of $G$ is $k$, we have $|Q| \leq \max(k,2) = k$.
 By Lemma~\ref{lem:nei}, for every $x \in X \setminus N(Q)$ there exists a $P_4$ with one endpoint in $x$ and the remaining three vertices in $A$; denote it $P^x$.
 If $x$ is not complete to $B$, then, as $G[B]$ is connected and $B$ is a full component of $X$, there are $y,z \in B$ with $xy,yz \in E(G)$ but $xz \notin E(G)$.
-Then, $P^x$, prolonged with $y$ and $z$ is a $P_6$ in $G$, a contradiction. \end{proof}
+Then, $P^x$, prolonged with $y$ and $z$ is an induced $P_6$ in $G$, a contradiction. \end{proof}